mosaic-group/STENCIL-NET/README.md

 # STENCIL-NET

-This repository contains the code for the discretization of PDEs from data using STENCIL-NET and is accompanying the paper "STENCIL-NET: Data-driven solution-adaptive discretization of partial differential equations" submitted to NeurIPS 2020.
+This repository contains the code for the discretization of PDEs from data using STENCIL-NET and is accompanying the paper "STENCIL-NET: Data-driven solution-adaptive discretization of partial differential equations".
 All the codes have been implemented using PyTorch and are properly documented.

 ## Dependencies